 And hauled up the sails and swallowed the moon.

-And it smells just like cunt through the heart of French fries,
+And the fish smells like whore through the heart of the fries,

 That they scoop up in portions increasing in size.